 Either way that was it for John, praise Jesus.
 So long, pal.
 Don’t worry about cleaning out your desk, we’ll have staff pack it all up and send it over to you in a few of those bankers boxes.
 They know the drill by now, believe me.
 The next day, Bolton tried to spin his demise on Twitter.
 I wasn’t fired!
 I resigned!
 Yeah, OK, John.
 Whatever you say.
 The main thing is that like everybody else who gets sucked into Donald’s orbit, Bolton exits now as a humiliated failure, leaving behind a President who loves to bluster but can never quite be talked into blowing anything up, damn his chicken heart.
 Nobody seems all that broken up about it, either.
 Indeed Pompeo, evidently failing to appreciate that his own turn will come soon enough, was seen grinning like a polecat, apparently delighted that he won’t have to fight so hard for the Boss’s attention any more.
 He may as well laugh while he can, I guess.

 A lot of people like me were frightened when Bolton got the nod for National Security Advisor.
 We knew he’d recommend war at every turn.
-What we didn’t fully appreciate is how little the windy exhortations of a guy like Bolton really matter to Donald, and how short the life expectancy of any of his advisors tends to be, even those as domineering and committed as Bolton.
+What we didn’t fully appreciate is how little the windy exhortations of a guy like Bolton really matter to Donald, and how short the life expectancy of any of his advisors tends to be, even those as domineering and committed as the Evil Walrus.
 Like all the others, he got a couple of at-bats, whiffed on the unholy breaking stuff that Donald was pitching, and got yanked after just a couple of innings.
 So it goes in Trumplandia.
-We had nothing to worry about.
+We had nothing to get worked up about.

 The more legitimate worry now is that the whole structure of the National Security Council, once the most crucial advisory body of the executive branch, has more or less ceased to exist.
 Bolton dismantled the Council, and Trump dismantled Bolton.
 Now what?
 Nobody knows.
 It’s not clear yet who’ll be tapped to take Bolton’s place.
 Maybe somebody qualified.
 Maybe Seb Gorka.
 Maybe nobody.
 After all, Trump doesn’t really need a National Security Advisor.
 He listens to himself.
 He has a very good brain, you know.